keboola/component-elasticsearch/README.md

 ### Database (`db`) settings

-The database host and port need to be provided to correctly connect to the engine and download index data.
+The database host and port needs to be provided to correctly connect to the engine and download index data.

 Required parameters are: